gridlocdev/v/doc/docs.md

   stack grows and shrinks with the function call depth &ndash; so every called function has its stack segment that remains valid until the function returns.
   No freeing is necessary, however, this also means that a reference to a stack object becomes invalid on function return.
-Furthermore stack space is limited (typically to a few Megabytes per thread).
+Furthermore, stack space is limited (typically to a few Megabytes per thread).
 * The *heap* is a large memory area (typically some Gigabytes) that is administrated by the operating system.
 Heap objects are allocated and freed by special function